Every serious student of the Word knows the enemy wants to control and direct our thought lives.

 The verse says God knows the “THOUGHTS” that HE “THINKS” toward you.
-I find it interesting to note He didn’t say the thoughts He thinks about you.
+I find it interesting to note that He didn’t say the thoughts He thinks about you.
 No, He said, “The thoughts that He thinks toward you.”

-The Master of Universe is sending thoughts your way.
+Simply said, the Master of Universe is sending thoughts your way.

 Did you get what I just said?
 God is sending thoughts your way.